Dextromethorphan regulation by U.S. jurisdiction: Michigan

 Michigan Governor Gretchen Whitmer signed HB 4412, legislation to combat teen abuse of over-the-counter (OTC) medicines containing the cough suppressant dextromethorphan (DXM) by prohibiting the sale of DXM-containing products to minors without a prescription.
 The new law went into effect on July 1, 2020.

+A person making a retail sale of a finished drug product containing any quantity of dextromethorphan must require and obtain proof of age from the purchaser before completing the sale, unless from the purchaser's outward appearance the person making the sale would reasonably presume the purchaser to be at least 25 years of age.

 Minnesota

 Minnesota does not have any documented regulation pertaining to the purchase of dextromethorphan available at this time.

 Mississippi

 Mississippi does not have any documented regulation pertaining to the purchase of dextromethorphan available at this time.

 Missouri

 Missouri does not have any documented regulation pertaining to the purchase of dextromethorphan available at this time.

 Montana

 Montana does not have any documented regulation pertaining to the purchase of dextromethorphan available at this time.

 Nebraska

 Nebraska does not have any documented regulation pertaining to the purchase of dextromethorphan available at this time.

 Nevada

 Nevada Senate Bill 159 states that it is prohibited to provide a dextromethorphan containing product to a person under the age of 18.
 A person under the age of 18 is prohibited from purchasing a product that contains dextromethorphan unless they have a valid prescription.
 The provider is required to obtain identification for proof of age unless the provider can presume that the purchaser is above the age of 18 by the purchaser's appearance.

 If a provider is found to be in violation, they are subject to a warning for the first offense and a civil penalty of $50 for each subsequent violation.

 This bill took effect June 6, 2017.